AndrewEmad14/ITIDocs/Java/Notes.md

         Template vs Generic:
             C++ Templates: Code generation at compile-time
-            Java Generics: Type erasure with compile-time type checking
+                Generate separate code for each type used True parametric polymorphism
+                Code is instantiated at compile-time for each type Java Generics: Type erasure with compile-time type checking Use type erasure - generic type info removed at compiletime and replaced with object WHY NOT USED OBJECT AND SCREW GENERIC? generics allows the complier to type check IN COMPILE TIME if we use object the crash will happen in RUNTIME Single compiled class for all type parameters Types are checked at compile-time but erased to Object (or bound) at runtime Must use wrappers ,no primitive types
         a.
 Unbounded :
             public void printList(List<?> list) { ... }
         b.
 Upper Bounded :